njadid/asynch_py/docs/input_output.rst

   {RK Index for link id 2}
   ...

 An error tolerance is specified for every state at every link.
-The order of the links must match with the order given by the topology input, and number of states must agree with what the model expects
+The order of the links must match with the order given by the topology input, and number of states must agree with what the model expects.

 Temporary Files
 ---------------